In response to a recent tweet by Beth Moore, I’m reposting my January 20, 2017 essay.

-The website for Brethren In Christ Church (I find amusing irony in the sexist name of the denomination in light of their position on gender issues) offers this explanation:
+The website for Brethren In Christ Church (I find amusing irony in the sexist name of the denomination) offers this explanation:

 Paul’s seemingly prohibitive statement about women in public ministry is likely a response or plan of action to deal with women who were new Christians, talented, and endowed with spiritual gifts of leadership, but not yet trained and seasoned for leadership in the congregation.
 These new Christian women likely were also mixing pagan practices and Christian doctrine.
 One must keep in mind that prior to this time, only the men had the privilege of learning through formal study.
 Paul’s assertion in verse 11 that “women should learn” was indeed a new day for the believing woman.